samthomson/picili/README.md

 picili is an automated image search engine / browser that synchronizes with a chosen folder on your dropbox.
 It automatically analyses all pictures there, staying up to date with any pictures that you add, remove, or change.
 A lightweight web-app facilitates browsing and searching through your pictures.
 The web-app has been designed for tight alignment with the different kind of tags picili categorizes your pictures with.
 It uses some external APIs to assist with tagging, but is designed to stay within the free tier of each.
+So only a VPS need be paid for.

 ![picili screenshot](./screenshot.jpeg)